Consistency of Maximum Likelihood for Continuous-Space Network Models I: Geometric Network Inference

+We recall that a metric space $\ContinuousSpace$ is \textit{$k$-homogeneous} if every isometry between finite submetric spaces each of size $k$ of $\ContinuousSpace$ extends to an isometry on $\ContinuousSpace$, an isometry $\ContinuousSpace\ra\ContinuousSpace$.
+There we call a metric space $\ContinuousSpace$ \textit{$\infty$-homogeneous} if every isometry between finite submetric spaces of $\ContinuousSpace$ extends to an isometry on $\ContinuousSpace$.
+The literature takes \textit{homogeneous} to usually mean $1$-homogeneous but to sometimes to mean $\infty$-homogeneous.
 Motivating examples are Euclidean space $\Reals^d$ and the \textit{Poincar\'{e} Halfplane} $\HH$, described in \S\ref{subsec:example}.
-Almost any example of a metric space with a single ``singularity'' $x_1$, such as a ``figure 8,'' is not rigid; for a close enough point $x_2$, there are also points $x_3,x_4$ such that $\MetricSymbol(x_1,x_2)=\MetricSymbol(x_3,x_4)$, but intuitively there cannot be any isometry carrying a singularity to a non-singularity.
+Almost any example of a metric space with a single ``singularity'' $x_1$, such as a ``figure 8,'' is not $1$-homogeneous; for a close enough point $x_2$, there are also points $x_3,x_4$ such that $\MetricSymbol(x_1,x_2)=\MetricSymbol(x_3,x_4)$, but intuitively there cannot be any isometry carrying a singularity to a non-singularity.
+An example of a metric space that is $1$-homogeneous but not $\infty$-homogeneous is the orientable surface of infinite genus.

+Identifiability of graph distributions determined by certain CLS models is possible.
+We define such CLS models below.